liveviews/liveviews/README.md

 * [RenderSync](https://github.com/chrismccord/render\_sync).
 "Real-time partials with Rails."
 * [StimulusReflex](https://github.com/hopsoft/stimulus\_reflex).
 "Build reactive applications with the Rails tooling you already know and love."

+### Rust

+* [axum-live-view](https://github.com/davidpdrsn/axum-live-view). "axum-live-view allows you to build rich, real-time experiences with server-rendered HTML.
+This is done entirely in Rust - no JavaScript or WASM needed."
+* [Dioxus](https://github.com/dioxuslabs/dioxus).
+"Dioxus can be used to deliver webapps, desktop apps, static sites, liveview apps, mobile apps (WIP), and more."

 ### Scala

 * [Korolev](https://github.com/fomkin/korolev).
 "Single Page Applications running on the server side."